ansys/pyprimemesh/README.md

 For queries related to PyPrimeMesh, post on the [PyPrimeMesh Discussions]( https://github.com/pyansys/pyprimemesh/discussions) page.

-For bugs or enhancement requests, file an issue on the [PyPrimeMesh Issues]( https://github.com/pyansys/pyprimemesh/issues) page.
+For bugs or enhancement requests, post an issue on the [PyPrimeMesh Issues]( https://github.com/pyansys/pyprimemesh/issues) page.

 For assistance, reach out to the support team at